ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 ### Request Message

-The following snippet displays a sample requests recorded during the EPR projectathon in September 2020, with abbrevations to increase readability.
+The following snippet displays a sample request recorded during the EPR projectathon in September 2020.
+Some elements were ommitted to increase readability.
 The raw request file may be found **[here]()**.

 The sample request is a standard XML SOAP request with the query embedded in the *Body* element of the SOAP envelope.
 The SOAP *Header* element conveys the following information:

 - *To* element: The URL of the registry stored query service.
 - *MessageID* element: a UUID of the message.